WAGO GmbH: 2000s–present

 In 2003, the company shares were bought back from Spirent PLC (formerly Bowthorpe), making WAGO into a family owned business again.
 In the 2000s, WAGO further developed existing products, notably, they improved the miniaturisation of the picoMAX connector system in 2010, in which glass fiber-reinforced plastics PAA-GF were used.
 In the same year, Sven Hohorst took over the position of managing director from his father Wolfgang Hohorst.
-In summer 2012, WAGO expanded its headquarters investing 8 million EUR on a development centre in Minden.
+In summer 2012, WAGO expanded its headquarters investing €8 million on a development centre in Minden.
 In 2015, WAGO acquired a majority stake in the company M&M Software.
 The purchase of the previous development partner served the strategic orientation of the automation division.
-In the same year, WAGO generated a revenue of 718,7 million EUR and had 5,996 employees.
+In the same year, WAGO generated a revenue of €718.7 million and had 5,996 employees.
 In 2016, WAGO's communication centre, a customer and training centre, and a new stamping plant were completed.
-After one and a half years of construction and a total of 53 million EUR invested, this marked WAGO's latest investments around the headquarters in Minden.
+After one and a half years of construction and a total of €53 million invested, this marked WAGO's latest investments around the headquarters in Minden.
 In the beginning of 2021, Sven Hohorst retired from the operational business and moved to the advisory board.
+He handed over management to Heiner Lang, the first managing director from outside the family.
+In the same year, WAGO established a business unit named Solutions, which develops customised electrical systems.
+The company also introduced a lever-operated inline splicing connector in the 221 series for conductors from 0.2 to 4 mm².
+On 15 September 2026, Björn Twiehaus succeeded Jürgen Koopsingraven as CEO, while Koopsingraven remained CFO.